 The participles are verbal adjectives.
 The imperfective participle has no further declension, but the perfective participle is declined in gender (not in Bokmål and Standard Østnorsk) and number like strong, positive adjectives.
 The definite form of the participle is identical to the plural form.

-As with other Germanic languages, Norwegian verbs can be either weak or strong.Free Quote
+As with other Germanic languages, Norwegian verbs can be either weak or strong.Get Quote